maranomynet/es-in-css/README.md

 **Maybes:**

 - Add more CSS authoring helpers/utilities (ideas?
 PRs welcome)
-- `--watch` mode … may be out of scope
+- In-built `--watch` mode … may be out of scope
 - Ability to add more postcss plugins and more fine-grained plugin configurability.